vfarcic/cncf-demo/manuscript/gitops/flux.md

 kubectl --namespace flux-system get gitrepositories

-# Wait until all three repositories are ready
+# Wait until the three repository is ready

 # Create a SchemaHero Kustomization definition and store it in the infra folder so that it is tracked by Flux